 - Go live!

 fixCountry extension adds a single menu item — CRM > Utilities > Fix Countries.
 This opens a window that helps you standardize the names of countries used throughout the database.
 It tests and helps update about a dozen tables.
-You can download it from either GitHub or SourceForge.
+You can download it from GitHub.

 I saw a lot to write about while working on these two pilot databases.
 I've tried to stay focused here on getting one job done — upgrading to 5.0.0.
 Keep an eye out for blog posts on technical topics that may help simplify your database, your code, and your database administration.